Xalantico/lexia-starter-kit-python-v1/README.md

 ### Common Issues

 1. **Import Errors**: Ensure all dependencies are installed correctly
-2. **API Key Issues**: Verify your OpenAI API key is set in environment variables
+2. **API Key Issues**: The starter kit now provides helpful error messages when the OpenAI API key is missing:
+   - "Sorry, the OpenAI API key is missing or empty.
+From menu right go to admin mode, then agents and edit the agent in last section you can set the openai key."
+   - This guides users to the correct location in the Lexia platform to configure their API key
 3. **Port Conflicts**: Change the port in `main.py` if 8000 is already in use
+4. **Variables Not Found**: Use the Variables helper class to access configuration values from Lexia requests

 ### Debug Mode